 By tracking how many clicks my links receive, I know that this website drives a fair number of visitors to my stock music on Pond 5 (though I can’t track whether they buy my music online).
 However, a website is still give you a static base of operations from which to promote and highlight your songs, and is something that people are more likely to encounter through a Google search.

 While the majority of buyers on stock music sites don't represent film or tv companies, I have still gotten a couple of placements a year.
 My music has been included in an award-wining indie horror short, TV shows, and a Netflix documentary.
 Getting these songs licensed for film and TV took no additional work on my part.
-Clients simple purchased my music through Pond 5, and then used them in their productions.
+Clients simply purchased my music through Pond 5, and then used them in their productions.

 However, as you become a more experienced producer, you'll gain additional opportunities for licensing your music for film and TV.
 Once your songs of a higher quality, you can start submitting them to exclusive libraries, which have a higher percentage of TV and film clients.
 Or you can even start to develop relationships directly with TV and film supervisors and try directly pitching songs to them!

 If you're lucky enough to get a song placed on TV, then you are also going to be entitled to earn public performance royalties!
 These backend royalties are collected by your Performing Rights Organization - I used BMI and would recommend it!
+These performance royalties can be one of the biggest possible perks of song licensing, because if your song gets licensed for the right show, you could be earning serious bank.

 In order to get paid for these performances, you need to be sure that you register each song with your PRO.
 Then, when your song is broadcast as part of a TV show, the production company files a "cue sheet" with your PRO.
 Every TV station pays a license fee to the PRO, and depending on how frequently your song is played, you earn a pro-rated share of those fees.